Skip to main navigation Skip to main content Skip to page footer

 Retreat Reports: Western Zen Retreat

-We publish selections from retreat reports written after Western Chan Fellowship retreats, to illustrate the range of experiences people go through as they investigate themselves in silent meditation.
+We publish selections from retreat reports written following Western Chan Fellowship retreats, to illustrate the range of experiences people go through as they investigate themselves in silent meditation.
+This page features reports written following attendance at one of our Western Zen retreats.
 These reports are printed anonymously and may be lightly edited.

 • previous